kaldi-asr/kaldi/egs/formosa_speech/s5/README.md

 ## Introduction
-This recips is based ont the "NER-Trs-Vol1" corpus (selected from National Education Radio archive, which you could applied for "Non-Commenrical Use Only".
+This recips is based ont the "NER-Trs-Vol1" corpus (selected from National Education Radio archive, which could be applied for "Non-Commenrical Use Only".
 For more details, please visit [Formosa Speech in the Wild (FSW)](https://sites.google.com/speech.ntut.edu.tw/fsw) project.

 *  Here is a brief description of the NER-Trs-Vol1 corpus.
-Before you try this recips, please apply, download and put or make a link of the corpus under this folder.
+Before you run this recips, please apply, download and put or make a link of the corpus under this folder.

     |Corpus|Abbreviation|Source|Hours|Remark|